Backblaze/B2_Command_Line_Tool/README.md

 For advanced users, a hidden option `--logConfig <filename.ini>` can be used to enable logging in a user-defined format and verbosity.
 An example log configuration can be found [here](contrib/debug_logs.ini).

 # Release History

+## 1.3.8 (December 6, 2018)

+New features:

+* New `--excludeAllSymlinks` option for `sync`.
+* Faster downloading of large files using multiple threads and bigger buffers.

+Bug fixes:

+* Fixed doc for cancel-all-unfinished-large-files

 ## 1.3.6 (August 21, 2018)